Chinese New Year (CNY) Ang Bao Rates 2021: How Much Should You Put In The Red Packets?

 Giving an Ang Bao is no longer closely tied to your marital or financial status, so feel free to be more flexible with the amount given while still avoiding the don’ts.
-Don’t forget to check with the older generation if they are agreeable with you giving out Ang Baos if you are single.

 - Yu Sheng in Singapore: Origins of this CNY Dish (and Where to Get It)